rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cisco_asa_clientless_vpn.md

 1. Hit `OK`
 1. Hit `Apply`

+Finally, we'll enable logging into the SSL VPN portal:

+1. Go to `Configuration -> Device Management -> Users/AAA -> Dynamic Access Policies`
+1. Select the `DfltAccessPolicy` and click `Edit`
+1. Select `Access Method` tab
+1. Click on the `Web-Portal` radio button

 You should now be able to log in to the SSL VPN web portal using `user1`:`user1`.